Ever feel down and discourage? Do you wonder if all the effort you’ve putting is worth it? Should you just let go of your dreams?

-Grab a cup of tea or coffee and sit down in your favourite spot.
-Spend 10 minutes reflecting on what you could you affirm to yourself about your progress so far.
+Action Task: Grab a cup of tea or coffee and sit down in your favourite spot.
+Appreciate the progress you have already made.

-If this task is difficult, I encourage to imagine instead you are talking to a close friend who feels like giving up.
-What would you say to them?
+If this task is difficult, I encourage to imagine instead you are talking to a close friend.
+How would you say it to them?

 4. Just Do The (Easiest) Next Thing